M-J-Bauer/MIDI-Sound-Synthesizer-on-PIC32MX/README.md

     .
 Filter frequency control by Expression (CC2), Ampld Env, Mod'n (CC1) or LFO .
 Reverberation effect

-Note, in particular, that the "GUI" (front-panel LCD module & push-buttons) is optional.
-The synth may be operated using the CLI
-(PC terminal) alone, allowing simplified construction.

 A PIC32MX on-chip timer module is used to generate a PWM audio output signal.
 The PWM "DAC" has a resolution of 11 bits, which gives adequate sound quality.
-For improved sound quality, an external 12-bit or 16-bit SPI DAC chip may be added.
+For improved sound quality, an optional 12-bit SPI DAC chip may be added.
 Software DSP computations use 32-bit normalized fixed-point numbers with 20-bit fractional part, allowing the application to run on 32-bit microcontrollers without hardware floating-point capability.

-The "synth engine" code has been migrated successfully to a Teensy 3.2 microcontroller, on which the author's "REMI 3" (all-in-one EWI) is based.
-(The Teensy 3.2 MCU has an on-chip 12-bit DAC.)

-For details of the project, please visit the web page: http://www.mjbauer.biz/Build_the_REMI_synth.htm
+For details of the project, visit the author's web page: http://www.mjbauer.biz/Build_the_REMI_synth.htm

-See also: User Guide (PDF in the repository)